gka/chroma.js/doc/api.md

 ```
 ## chroma.*xyz*()

 Creates a chroma.Color instance from a specific color space.
-Shortcut to *chroma.color(…, mode)*.
+Shortcut to *chroma(…, mode)*.

 ```javascript
 chroma.rgb(255, 0, 0);